PershingSquare/devito/docs/source/download.rst

 and, if prompted for a password, copy-paste the authentication token from the command window.
 Once successfully in the Jupyter notebook session, proceed to run the tutorials provided in the `examples` folder or create your own notebooks.

-4. Command 4 above starts a bash (command-line) shell with Devito loaded into the environment.
-Essentially, it means that any python code run after this command will see devito when doing imports like `from devito import Function`.
-Any code using Devito can be executed using this method.

 .. _Jupyter: https://jupyter.org/